Adegbenga-111/Production-Grade-3-Tier-Web-Application-on-AWS-using-EC2/README.md

 Image 17.

-### Phase 2 : Create  Relational DataBase And Creatiion Of The Table
+### Phase 2 : Create  Relational DataBase Sever And Creatiion Of The DB

 #### Step 6 :
 Engine: PostgreSQL